-- Do not place the camera in extremely hot, cold temperatures (refer to product specification for working temperature), dusty or damp environment, and do not expose it to high electromagnetic radiation. - To avoid heat accumulation, ensure there is good ventilation to the device. - Keep internal components of the camera away from water and any liquids. - While in shipping, the camera shall be packed in its original packing, or packing of the same quality. - Improper use or replacement of the battery may result in hazard of explosion.
+- Do not place the camera in extremely hot, cold temperatures (the operating temperature should be between -30°C to +60°C, dusty or damp environment, and do not expose it to high electromagnetic radiation. - To avoid heat accumulation, ensure there is good ventilation to the device. - Keep internal components of the camera away from water and any liquids. - While shipping, pack the camera in its original, or equivalent, packing materials.
+Or packing the same texture. - Improper use or replacement of the battery may result in hazard of explosion.
 Please use the manufacturer recommended battery type.